Optimism brings accurate perception in Iterated Prisoner's Dilemma: Results and Discussions

-\textbf{Forget Cooperators.} As \reffig{fig:FC_PAYOFF} shows, $\alpha = 0.3$ brings the best results for $\mu<0.6$ too.
+\textbf{Forget Cooperators.} As \reffig{fig:FC_PAYOFF} shows, $\alpha = 0.3$ brings the best results for $\mu<0.6$, too.
 To understand this, we collected data from memories of all the cooperators at the end of the simulation. \reffig{fig:coop_in_memo} shows the downside of FC.
 Perceived cooperators are forgotten but cooperators perceived as defectors are kept in memory.
-The number of perceived cooperators is closer to the number of actual cooperators in low thresholds as seen in \reffig{fig:coop_in_memo}.
+The number of perceived cooperators is closer to the number of actual cooperators in low thresholds, as seen in \reffig{fig:coop_in_memo}.
 Hence, it is essential to decrease $\alpha$ to decrease $\eta_{cd}$ without increasing $\eta_{dc}$.
 As shown in \reffig{fig:FC_errors_03}, misjudgments are optimized when $\alpha=0.3$.

 \textbf{Forget Random.} Unlike FC strategy, FR allows agents to forget independent of their types.
-That is, agents in memory have equal changes to be forgotten.
-Hence, cooperators who are perceived as defectors do not remain in memory for long time, which keeps $\eta_{cd}$ under control.
+That is, agents in memory have equal chances of being forgotten.
+Hence, cooperators who are perceived as defectors do not remain in memory for a long time, which keeps $\eta_{cd}$ under control.
 As observed in \reffig{fig:FR_errors_03}, the optimal tradeoff converges to $\alpha = 0.5$.

 \textbf{Forget Defectors.} FD strategy is dangerous when agents do not keep sufficient defectors in their memories and become vulnerable to them.
 Thus, when $\mu <0.5$, cooperators can not defeat defectors as seen in \reffig{fig:FD_PAYOFF}.